-A public sector employee (a person employed within a public service body, public entity or special body) may lodge a grievance (formal complaint) with their employer and is entitled to a reasonable avenue of redress and to be treated fairly and reasonably.
-A grievance may be lodged regarding an employment related action for example, issues relating to bullying, performance management, discipline and selection outcomes.
+A public sector employee (a person employed within a public service body, public entity or special body) may apply to their employer for review of matters such as bullying, performance management, discipline or selection outcomes.

-Grievance processes, and the employee and employer’s rights and responsibilities, are predominantly set out in the Public Administration Act 2004 and the public sector employment principles and related standards.
+Review processes, and the rights and responsibilities of employees and employers are predominantly set out in the Public Administration Act 2004 and the employment principles and related standards.

-A public service employee may lodge an initial review request under regulation 6 of the Public Administration (Review of Actions) Regulations 2015 where they consider their employer’s actions to be unfair, or inconsistent with the Public Administration Act 2004, the Regulations or the public sector standards.
+Additionally, a public service employee may apply to their employer for an initial review where they consider their employer’s actions to be unfair, or inconsistent with the Public Administration Act 2004, Public Administration (Review of Actions) Regulations 2015 or the public sector standards.

-A public sector employee or member of the public may complain to the VPSC where they consider a public sector body or employee has not correctly applied or has breached the public sector values, codes of conduct or public sector employment principles and standards.
+An employee or member of the public may contact VPSC where they consider a public sector body or employee has acted inconsistently with the values, codes of conduct, employment principles or standards.

-They should raise their complaint with the public sector body directly in the first instance, before making a complaint to the VPSC.
+They should raise their concerns with the public sector organisation directly in the first instance, before contacting VPSC.

 Employees have a right to raise their genuine workplace concerns with their employer.